-Citizenship: Must be a U.S. citizen with a valid SSN
+Citizenship: Must be a U.S. citizen with a valid Social Security Number

 Bank account requirement: Must have a checking account at a bank in the U.S.

-You can apply for the Target REDcard online, by mail, or in person at a local Target store.
-When you apply online, you may be approved instantly, or your application may require additional review.
-A decision on a pending application can take 7-10 business days.
+You can apply for the Target Credit Card online or in person at a local Target store.
+You may be approved instantly if your doesn’t require application additional review.
+Otherwise, it can take 7-10 business days to receive a decision.

-If approved, you will receive a minimum starting credit limit of $250.
-You will also be able to make purchases the same day you’re approved.
-You get temporary card information to use until your actual card arrives.
+If approved, you will also be able to make purchases right away.
+You will receive a temporary credit card to use until your actual card arrives.

-The Target credit card gives you a 5% discount on Target and Target.com purchases.
+The Target Credit Card gives you a 5% discount at Target and Target.com.
 You’ll also get 30 extra days for returns and free two-day shipping on Target.com orders.
-There’s no annual fee.
+The card also offers a $0 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.